 The interface is simple, with just a power button, a Fahrenheit/Celsius selection, and a temp button that will display the current setpoint when pressed.
 The entire top of the unit is a rotating dial that sets the unit.
 It’s easy to use and has increments of 0.1 degrees, which makes it very sensitive.
 It scrolls very quickly, so you really have to get a feel for it.

-The actual display is on the side of the unit.
+The actual display is on the side of the unit (see the video below).
 This felt a little weird to me--you have to kind of be watching two spots at once to set the unit--but it was nice to be able to see the readout from across the room, which the side display makes possible.

 The Sansaire Sous Vide Immersion Circulator does not have a timer.